equals215/deepsentinel/README.md

 # deepsentinel
-A low-level, server-client software that monitors crucial service states, alerting owners with high urgency when services degrade.
+A low-level, server-client software that monitors crucial machine service states, alerting owners with high urgency when services degrade.